Choosing a therapist is an important decision.

 I work with individuals, couples, and families of all different ages, genders, identities, and ethnicities.

 What exactly is therapy?

 Therapy – also called psychotherapy or counseling – is the process of meeting with a trained and credentialed professional on a weekly, ongoing basis to help you recognize and change deep-rooted and potentially self-sabotaging mental and emotional behaviors, thoughts, and patterns that are keeping you feeling stuck, in pain, and away from the life you want to live.

 How long does therapy last?
 How will I know when I’m done?

 The duration of therapy looks different for everyone.
 For some, six months following an acute stressor (such as a breakup or for couples changing communication patterns to address conflict resolution) is adequate.
 For others looking to change deeply rooted patterns and belief systems, the process may take longer.
-During our work together we can check in throughout to determine if it the pace of therapy feels appropriate and if we are meeting your goals.
+During our work together we can check in from time to time to determine if the pace of therapy feels appropriate and if we are meeting your goals.

 How long is a therapy session?

 Therapy sessions are 45 minutes in length.
 Occasionally, and as my schedule permits, my clients will book a double session of 60 to 90 minutes if they are experiencing a crisis or acute stress in their lives that week.

 My office is located in the Flatiron neighborhood of Manhattan, central to the W / R and 6 subway stations.

 To learn more about starting therapy I offer an initial 15 minute consultation call.